 Because of its additive effect, calcium should be administered very cautiously to a patient who is digitalized or who is taking effective doses of digitalis or digitalis-like preparations.

-Pregnancy Category C. Animal reproduction studies have not been conducted with Calcium Chloride.
-It also is not known whether calcium chloride can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
+Animal reproduction studies have not been conducted with Calcium Chloride.
+It also is not known whether Calcium Chloride can cause fetal harm when administered to a pregnant woman or can affect reproductive capacity.
 Calcium Chloride should be given to a pregnant woman only if clearly needed.

 Too rapid injection may produce lowering of blood pressure and cardiac syncope.
 Persistent hypercalcemia from overdosage of calcium is unlikely because of rapid excretion.
 In the event of untoward effects from excessive calcium administration, the drug should be discontinued promptly, the patient re-evaluated and appropriate countermeasures instituted, if necessary.
 See PRECAUTIONS and ADVERSE REACTIONS.